 What’s this project about?

-How will we go about doing this research?
+How will we go about doing this project?

 Who can be involved?

 What will we do with our research findings?

 The results of this study will provide us with an understanding of emotion regulation processes for individuals with NDD, and help us to improve the intervention.
 Results of this study may also lead to a reduction of youth’s levels of negative emotions.
 We will write an article summarizing our findings to submit to an academic journal, present the results at national and international conferences, and create a summary of our findings to post on this website.

 What is the next step?

 Our project started recruitment in January 2017.
-We aim to recruit a total of 120 youth between 8-13 years of age with NDD over 5 years.
+We aim to recruit a total of 120 youths between 8-13 years of age with NDD over 5 years.

 Want to know more about this project?

-This project is supported by the York Research Chair in Autism and Neurodevelopmental Disability Mental Health.
+This project is supported by the Canadian Institutes of Health Research and the York Research Chair in Autism and Neurodevelopmental Disability Mental Health.